 Jordan and I have had many challenges in our marriage, and each one of them has only made us a better team.
 So in honor of being married for 8 I wanted to share eight tips on what keeps our marriage going.

-1. Learn each other love language.
+1. Learn each others love language.
 This is a game changer, learning your love language, and your spouses will help your marriage tremendously.
-Jordan’s and I love language is the complete opposite.
+Mine and Jordan’s love languages are the complete opposite.
 But I know that for his love tank to be full, I need to speak HIS love language.
 Buying him a gift will not do that.
 Touch and quality time will.